joaquingalang/pamagsalin/README.md

     <a href="https://github.com/anuraghazra/github-readme-stats/discussions/new?category=q-a">Ask Question</a>
   </p>

-## 📖 About the Project
+## About the Project

-**Pamagsalin** is a Kapampangan-to-English voice-to-text translator developed as part of our undergraduate thesis.

-### 🎯 Motivation
-The Kapampangan language is slowly dying.
-This project was built to encourage the continuous use of Kapampangan heritage, preserve the language, and break language barriers using modern technology.
+Language is a vital tool for communication, yet linguistic barriers persist, especially for regional languages like Kapampangan. **Pamagsalin** is a real-time mobile application designed to bridge the gap between Kapampangan and English speakers.
+Utilizing advanced technologies such as Wav2Vec 2.0 for Automatic Speech Recognition (ASR) and No Language Left Behind (NLLB) for Neural Machine Translation (NMT), the app will process audio input in Kapampangan and output accurate English translations.

-## ✨ Features
+## Features

-Pamagsalin includes four main pages, each with a unique feature:
+The Pamagsalin mobile application includes four main features:

-- 🏠 **Home Page** – Simple landing page with navigation buttons to access all features.
-- 🔤 **Text Translation Page** – Type in Kapampangan text and get instant English translations.
+- **Text Translation Page** – Type in Kapampangan text and get instant English translations.
-- 🎙 **Voice Translation Page** – Speak Kapampangan continuously and receive real-time English translations.
+- **Voice Translation Page** – Speak Kapampangan continuously and receive real-time English translations.
 Includes text-to-speech playback of translated English text.
-- 📚 **Glossary Page** – A Kapampangan-English dictionary with translations, definitions, and audio pronunciations.
+- **Glossary Page** – A Kapampangan-English dictionary with translations, definitions, and audio pronunciations.

-## 🛠 Tech Stack
+## Tech Stack

 - **Flutter** – Cross-platform frontend framework (Android-focused)
 - **Supabase** – Stores audio files for Kapampangan word pronunciations
 - **Wav2Vec2** – Automatic speech recognition (hosted via Hugging Face & FastAPI)
 - **NLLB (No Language Left Behind)** – Translation model (hosted via Hugging Face & FastAPI)

-## 📱 Screenshots
+## Screenshots

 ### 🏠 Home Page
 Standard home page.
 Has navigation buttons that lead to the other pages.